-When using Table 6-2 some additional information should be considered.
+When using Table 6-2 some additional information need to be considered.
 Generally, helicoils (screwlock) as defined in LN 29949 show the largest statistical spread of self-locking torque with the most and largest outlier values.
 These outliers are not taken into account in the table.
 Uncommonly high values for the prevailing torque normally indicate a failure of the helicoil.

 Table 6-2 is given as reference only.
-The reader is addressed to look into the data sheets published by the manufacturers of self-locking helicoils, inserts and nuts.
+The reader is addressed to look into the data sheets published by the manufacturers of self-locking wire thread inserts, inserts and nuts.
 They usually provide the minimum and maximum values of the self-locking torque for each thread size.
 It is necessary to measure the actual value of the self-locking torque during the fastener installation process, and to check that it is within the limits provided by the manufacturer.

-To avoid galling, it is recommended that the helicoils should be made from bronze CuSn6 material number 2.1020.34.
+To avoid galling, it is recommended that the helicoils are made from bronze CuSn6 material number 2.1020.34.

+For additional best practise guidelines for various locking features refer to Annex B of reference 6.1.

 Sources of Error

 Referring to Equation [6.3.10], the dominant factor contributing to scatter in the torque vs. preload relationship is the variability in the friction conditions.

-Variations in fastener geometry that influence the friction radii will also contribute to scatter but to a lesser extent.
+Variations in fastener geometry that influence the friction radii can also contribute to scatter but to a lesser extent.
 Of these, variations in the under-head and under-nut radii are most dominant.

-In addition, variation in the applied assembly torque will also contribute to scatter.
+In addition, variation in the applied assembly torque can also contribute to scatter.

-Prevailing torque scatter will also contribute to the variation in the effective assembly torque seen by the fastener.
-To minimise this effect the torque applied to each fastener should be adjusted by its (measured) prevailing torque, which is measured while turning the threaded parts prior to contact at the under-head or under-nut interfaces.
+Prevailing torque scatter also contributes to the variation in the effective assembly torque seen by the fastener.
+To minimise this effect it is important that the torque applied to each fastener is adjusted by its (measured) prevailing torque, which is measured while turning the threaded parts prior to contact at the under-head or under-nut interfaces.

 The effect of these factors on the possible scatter in the fastener preload is shown in Figure 6-2.
 This illustrates the dominant effect of friction and demonstrates the high scatter possible if friction conditions are not controlled by the careful specification and application of lubrication.